jstritch/easy-git-annex/README.md

 ### Command parameters

-Some command accept parameters such as relative paths of file names.
+Some commands accept parameters such as relative paths of file names.
 Git and git-annex commands use forward slash path separators regardless of platform.
 The gitPath and gitPaths functions perform the conversions when necessary.